18 Jan Top 10 things to do in Sevilla

 Sevilla is famous for its quaint little streets, colorful architecture, and various local shops and cafés.
 Wandering through the maze of streets is absolutely one of the top 10 things to do in Sevilla; each street is filled with new surprises!

-As you walk, marvel in the unique buildings of varying styles, colors, architecture, and size.
+As you walk, marvel at the unique buildings of varying styles, colors, architecture, and size.
 A social magnet, the streets are lively, especially at night as locals roam the streets laughing and enjoying tapas with friends!
 One of the activities in Sevilla that is SO Sevillana that you would almost be shunned as a local if you did not participate, taking an evening stroll or wandering around the streets is just a way of life.
 Not only will you pass many local tapas bars brimming with people, but there are markets and stores abounding that invite you to experience the city’s culture in a new way while browsing through flamenco shoes, bridal gowns, leather items, fabrics, spices, hats, etc.

 Walking through the streets is one of the top 10 things to do in Sevilla: you simply cannot pass it up.